 Office of the Provost

-It is the Harding mission to teach our students to integrate faith, learning, and living successfully by providing an excellent academic foundation.
-Our faculty are teachers that demonstrate to students how to integrate faith into what they are learning for the profession that they seek to join.
+It is Harding's mission to teach our students to integrate faith, learning, and living successfully by providing an excellent academic foundation.
+Our faculty seek to teach and demonstrate to students how to integrate faith into what they are learning for the profession that they seek to join.

-In collaboration with the academic deans and chairs, we evaluate and develop the academic curriculum, continually assessing majors to make sure that our students are well prepared as they graduate and enter the workplace.
+In collaboration with the provost council, academic deans and chairs, the Provost evaluates and develops the academic curriculum, continually assessing majors to make sure that our students are well prepared as they graduate and enter the workplace.

 Under federal regulations, institutions of higher education are required to come into compliance with federal requirements regarding the definition and assignment of credit hours as set forth in 34 CFR §600 and §668.